IBM-Cloud/ibmcloud-image-builder/README.md

 * graphviz 2.42
 * noweb 2.11b

 The building time of this Ubuntu Docker image is > 10 mins from my machines, it takes very long.
 While preparing a repository in docker hub, maybe worthy to try once.
 It won't be changed very often any more.
+This Ubuntu Docker image assumes that you are running the Docker container from a Ubuntu host by default.
+You can change the `docker-compose.yml` file to run this Docker image from another host OS flavor.

 # Available images